ANXIETY TREATMENT

 Find Balance Again

-Patients experience increased mobility, reduced pain, miss fewer days at work, and enjoy relief from symptoms of anxiety and depression related to their chronic pain.
+With our help, patients experience increased mobility, reduced pain, miss fewer days at work, and enjoy relief from symptoms of anxiety and depression related to their chronic pain.

 Acceptence & Commitment Therapy has been shown to reduce frequency of panic attacks in patients in as little as 10 sessions.